 From the early years of the Historical Society founded by Jack Howell with years of support from Marge Gray, Mike and Norma Trump, and many others to the building of the History Center, volunteers dedicated to preserving local history have made a difference.

 The 2,000 sq ft History Center mimics the presence of an old barn that occupied the site early in the last century.

 The two-story History Center is ADA accessible with an elevator and ADA parking next door on Cloverdale Blvd., in front of the Cloverdale Performing Arts Center.
 The main floor has a gift shop, exhibits and community room used for workshops and events as well as special exhibits.
 The second floor has an exhibit hall, research library and the Skelton Study, in use as the accessions and acquisitions office.
 The Garden Patio is used for special events, and a casual place to meet and enjoy a picnic lunch.

 Today it is a hub of activity, as volunteers greet visitors, maintain the building itself, evaluate and catalogue accessions for historic significance and produce exhibits, programs and other resources.
 The History Center exists to celebrate Cloverdale’s unique history.

 History Center Speakers’ Bureau

 Would your club or organization enjoy a 30–minute presentation about the history of Cloverdale?
 If so, a representative from the Historical Society will deliver a fascinating visual presentation with wonderful historical images from the CHS Collection.
 Learn about the history of Cloverdale from the Pomo through current times, and about volunteer opportunities at our wonderful Museum.

-Please contact the administration office at email@example.com or by phone at (707) 894-2067 to see if one of our speakers can present to your organization.
+Please contact the administrative office at firstname.lastname@example.org or by phone at (707) 894-2067 to see if one of our speakers can present to your organization.